-In case of regular audits with a K.O. assessment, the certification body can decide on its own responsibility not to conduct the post-audit on site as a complete regular audit, but only to review the requirements assessed with a K.O.
-In individual cases, if the requirement evaluated with a K.O. only refers to documentation needs, it
+In case of regular audits with a K.O. assessment, the certification body can decide on its own responsibility not to conduct the follow-up audit on site as a complete regular audit, but only to review the requirements assessed with a K.O..
+In individual cases, if the requirement evaluated with a K.O. only refers to documentation needs, it is permissible to only examine the implementation of corrective measures by means of documentary evidence.